MicrosoftDocs/dynamics365smb-docs/business-central/finance-posting-groups.md

 ## Access all fields and accounts when you set up a posting group

 Posting groups can be complex to set up.
-To make it a bit easier to choose the right accounts, by default [!INCLUDE [prod_short](includes/prod_short.md)] filters the accounts that you can choose in fields.
-However, if you want to access all accounts in the fields, there are a couple of settings that can help:
+Because some types of accounts aren't frequently used, [!INCLUDE [prod_short](includes/prod_short.md)] doesn't show them as columns on the lines.
+Also, to make it a bit easier to choose the right accounts, [!INCLUDE [prod_short](includes/prod_short.md)] filters the accounts that you can choose in field lookups.

+If you want to access all accounts on the lines and in the field lookups, there are a couple of settings that can help:

-* To access all accounts in all fields on all lines, turn on the **Show All Accounts** toggle.
+* To show all accounts as columns on the lines, turn on the **Show All Accounts** toggle.
-* On individual lines, to access all accounts in the fields, choose the **View All Accounts on Lookup** checkbox.
+* On individual lines, to access all accounts in the field lookups, choose the **View All Accounts on Lookup** checkbox.

 > [!NOTE]
-> The **Show All Accounts** toggle doesn't work on the **General Posting Setup** page. [!INCLUDE [prod_short](includes/prod_short.md)] always filters the accounts in the fields on that page.
+> The **Show All Accounts** toggle might not seem to work on the **General Posting Setup** page.
+That's because [!INCLUDE [prod_short](includes/prod_short.md)] always shows all accounts as columns on the lines on that page.

 ## Troubleshooting posting group errors